 Online Safety and Acceptable Use of ICT Policy

-Riverwalk has an acceptable use of ICT policy which is available to read online on our website and is available to school staff on the School Community Communication Strategy Site on the School’s Learning Platform.
+Riverwalk has an acceptable use of ICT policy which is available to read online on our website and is available to school staff on My Concerns.
 As part of the Acceptable use of ICT, mobile phones with cameras are not allowed to be used in and around school or out on school trips by staff.

 PSHE Curriculum – Teaching pupils to be safe and Equality

-Within the school day our focus is for our pupils to support their learning in keeping safe and feeling safe.
-We have specific areas of focus within each Key Stage for PSHE that helps us develop equality of opportunity, recognise and value others including their diversity, recognising the rights of others and the right to be heard.
-We understand the emphasis upon other issues of diversity, gender awareness and equality of opportunity and apply to this the needs and understanding of the barriers to engaging in these issues that the pupil’s disabilities present.
+PHSE is integral in all we do.
+We support pupils to learn to keep safe and feel safe.
+We have specific area of focus within each Curriculum that help us develop equality of opportunity, recognise and value others including diversity, recognising the rights of others and the right to be heard.